Oyshoboy/SimpleTrajectoryProjector/README.md

 ### Simple and fast option:
 1. Put a TrajectoryProjector.cs component on any object you want.
 2. Create a line renderer component, and add it to the TrajectoryProjector.cs component
-3. Create a point object, which will be displayed at the end of trajectory, then put it inside your projector game object and add it to TrajectoryProjector.cs
+3. Create a point object, which will be displayed at the end of trajectory, then put it inside your projector game object and add it to TrajectoryProjector.cs.
+Make sure pointer object don't have any colliders, or it's colliders layer ignoring by projector.
 ![simple projector structure](https://i.imgur.com/DLHuGbJ.png)
 That's it.
 It's all you need to get started.